 - If you have a lot of neighbors close by, keep in mind that you and your neighbors all share the same radio frequency airspace.
 If your neighbors are streaming video at the same time, even people using different wifi networks, it can affect your speeds.
 In that case, you may need a more powerful wifi router.
 Such routers can be purchased at any major electronics store, and we recommend the "AC" series of Netgear and Asus wireless routers.

-- If you have a large home, over 2000 square feet, you may need a more powerful wifi router.
+- If you have a larger home, over 1600-1700 square feet, you may need a more powerful wifi router.
 Such routers can be purchased at any major electronics store, and we recommend the "AC" series of Netgear and Asus wireless routers.

 There are some configuration changes you can make that may help your devices connect more reliably to your modem gateway: